Let's climb the former Edo Castle! ~Stroll through the East Gardens of the Imperial Palace~

 Otemon Gate is the main entrance to Edo Castle

-During the Edo period, Otemon Gate was the main gate of Edo Castle, where imperial envoys from the Imperial Court and feudal lords entered and exited the castle, as well as the shogun.
-For this reason, the gate was heavily guarded, with 10 guards, 20 guns, and 10 bows.
-From here, feudal lords would pass through the gate in palanquins accompanied by only a small entourage.
-It was customary for retainers accompanying a feudal lord's procession to wait in front of the inner moat until the lord returned.
+During the Edo period, Otemon Gate was the main gate of Edo Castle, used by imperial envoys from the court, daimyo (feudal lords), and the shogun himself.
+For this reason, security at Otemon Gate was extremely strict, with 10 guards, 20 muskets, and 10 bows.
+Daimyo would pass through here in palanquins, accompanied only by a small retinue.
+The retainers accompanying the daimyo's procession would wait just before the inner moat until their lord returned.

-At the end of the road is the Koraimon Gate, and to the right is the Watariyaguramon Gate.
-The Otemon Bridge once spanned the road.
-The inner moat of Edo Castle is on both sides of the road.
-Today, Otemon Gate serves as one of the entrances to the East Gardens of the Imperial Palace.
-Now, like a feudal lord entering the castle, let's pass through the Koraimon Gate in front and head toward the Honmaru (main castle).
+Further down the road is the Koraimon Gate, and to the right is the Watariyaguramon Gate.
+The road now spans the former site of the Otemon Bridge.
+The inner moat of Edo Castle borders both sides of the road.
+Currently, Otemon Gate is one of the entrances to the East Garden of the Imperial Palace.
+Now, like a daimyo entering the castle, let's pass through the Koraimon Gate in front of us and head towards the main keep.

 Once you pass through the Koraimon Gate, you will come to a square plaza surrounded by castle walls.
 It is called Masugata Hiroba.
 If an enemy came through the Koraimon Gate and attacked, the Watariyaguramon Gate would be closed and a shooting window called the Kamihasama would be opened to take aim with guns or bows.
 All of these gates are collectively called the Otemon Gate.
 The construction of the Otemon Gate was overseen by Date Masamune's Sendai domain